JackPrus/LabProject/README.md

      - ROLE_ADMIN (can be added only via database call and InitialUserSetup.class):
         * All operations, including addition and modification of entities.

-The scheme of entities below:
+The scheme of entities:

 ![alt text](tableScheme.png "table of entities")

-More sophisticated scheme describing entity relationships are below:
+More sophisticated scheme describing entity relationships:

 ![alt text](dbfullscheme.png "table with entities relations")